-Business intelligence software sounded like a good idea, at first.
-You were looking forward to using it to ingest business data and present it in user-friendly views, like interactive reports and dashboards.
+Business intelligence (BI) software sounded like a good idea, at first.
+You were looking forward to using it to analyze business data and present insights in a user-friendly manner.
 However, now that you’re beginning implementation, you’re experiencing many challenges.

 If this describes your situation, it might be time to start taking those red flags seriously.